 These instruments were known as the Electric Spanish guitars, hence, the term ES in their nomenclature.
 To some, they were nothing short of miracles in those days and have proved to be a bridge to modern guitars.

-It's utility and lack of pure authentic sound was debated at length during the initial years.
+Its utility and lack of pure authentic sound were debated at length during the initial years.
 Charlie Christian developed the first unique playing style for these instruments, by taking up ES-150 from the time of its arrival.

 Moving Towards Laminated Tops.

-ES-175, an electric guitar with pressed laminated top was introduced by Gibson in 1949.
-Jim Hall, Joe Pass, Pat Metheny and many other musicians were notable users of this electric guitar.
-The brighter and snappier sound of laminated top appeared much better on amplification.
+ES-175, an electric guitar with a pressed laminated top was introduced by Gibson in 1949.
+Jim Hall, Joe Pass, Pat Metheny, and many other musicians were notable users of this electric guitar.
+The brighter and snappier sound of the laminated top appeared much better on amplification.
 Other manufacturers also adopted the use of laminates and it quickly became the standard for the arch-tops.

 The Birth Of Solid-Body Electric Guitars

-While ES-150 was an immediate success on launch, the problems related to feedback and distortion due to amplifications of body vibrations were yet to be tackled.
+While ES-150 was an immediate success on launch, the problems related to feedback and distortion due to amplification of body vibrations were yet to be tackled.
 Les Paul, an acoustic guitarist, built the first solid-body test bed electric guitar to overcome these problems.
 In this guitar, strings and pickups were mounted on a solid piece of pine wood.
-In addition pieces of an Epiphone Acoustic archtop guitar were sawed and attached to the sides.
+In addition pieces of an Epiphone Acoustic, archtop guitar was sawed and attached to the sides.

-This arrangement was termed as "the Log" due to the use of the solid-body and eliminated the problems of ES-150 to a large extent.
-Les Paul took his electric guitar design to Gibson in 1946, but did not get the anticipated response from him.
+This arrangement was termed “the Log” due to the use of the solid body and eliminated the problems of ES-150 to a large extent.
+Les Paul took his electric guitar design to Gibson in 1946 but did not get the anticipated response from him.

 The Rise Of Fender

-In 1948, Paul Bigsby made a through neck, solid-body electric guitar.
+In 1948, Paul Bigsby made a through-the-neck, solid-body electric guitar.
 This guitar was made for country music artist Merle Travis.
-Inspired by this, many other guitar manufacturers started experimenting with the idea, but first commercially available and successful solid-body electric guitar was produced by Leo Fender in the year 1950.
+Inspired by this, many other guitar manufacturers started experimenting with the idea, but the first commercially available and successful solid-body electric guitar was produced by Leo Fender in the year 1950.

-Fender's solid body instrument was initially termed as Fender Esquire, then renamed to Fender Broadcaster before acquiring its its final name - The Fender Telecaster in 1951.
-The name Broadcaster was already used by Gretsch, another instrument manufacturer, on many of his drums related products, necessitating the change.
-It had single cutaway, solid ash body with screwed maple neck, truss rod and slanted pickup on steel bridge plate.
+Fender’s solid-body instrument was initially termed Fender Esquire, then renamed to Fender Broadcaster before acquiring its final name – The Fender Telecaster in 1951.
+The name Broadcaster was already used by Gretsch, another instrument manufacturer, on many of his drums-related products, necessitating the change.
+It had a single-cutaway, solid ash body with a screwed maple neck, truss rod, and slanted pickup on a steel bridge plate.
 The bridge had three saddles carrying two strings each.

 In the initial phase, the guitar was designed and released with one pickup.
-Subsequently second pickup was added in the Telecaster versions. guitar with single pickup was still called as the Fender Esquire.
+Subsequently, the second pickup was added in the Telecaster versions. guitar with the single pickup was still called the Fender Esquire.

-They were not received well in the beginning and the prototypes were even nicknamed "Canoe pedals" and "Snow shovels".
-Jimmy Bryant was one of the first reputed guitarist to play Telecaster.
+They were not received well in the beginning and the prototypes were even nicknamed “Canoe pedals” and “Snow shovels“.
+Jimmy Bryant was one of the first reputed guitarists to play Telecaster.

 First Solid-Body Electric Bass Guitar – The Precision Bass